 What equipment do we have?

-In addition to our network and SMART technology, we have over 90 computers.
+In addition to our network and SMART technology, we have over 100 computers.
 We also have two wireless laptop portable labs that are used regularly in the Middle School classrooms, Science lab, and library for research purposes.
 The library/music room and art room also have computers.
 Many different educational programs, including the Microsoft Office suite, are installed for classroom technology integration.
 All of our computers are connected to the LAN.
-The school’s computer lab is equipped with 25 instructional computers.
-We also make use of digital cameras, webcams, document cameras and a digital video recorder for classroom and lab projects.
+The school’s computer lab is equipped with 20+ instructional computers.
+We also make use of digital cameras, webcams, and document cameras.

 In the 2014-15 school year 30 Apple iPads were deployed.
 We are very excited to be using these devices as another tool in our students’ education at The Academy!